Search Frequently Asked QuestionsOr Ask a Question

 Disinfecting a CPAP mask is fairly easy.
 Many people clean their mask with mild soap and water, but there's a chance you won't be able to kill all the germs.
 For a total clean, we recommend using a product like the Lumin CPAP Cleaner.
 The Lumin CPAP Cleaner uses sanitizing UV light to kill all bacteria in around 5 minutes.
 The Lumin isn't a dishwasher, and doesn't use water, clean, or scrub.
 The Lumin works by using powerful UV light to quickly and quietly sanitize the surface of a CPAP mask, killing 99.9% of all germs.
 Any deposits on the surface of the mask will need to be cleaned by hand.

-For hoses, a solution of vinegar and water is needed, and should be run it through the length of the hose to disinfect the interior of the CPAP hose.
+To clean a hose the traditional way, a solution of vinegar and water is needed, and should be run it through the length of the hose to disinfect the interior of the CPAP hose.
+You can also try cleaning your hose with Purdoux Mask and Hose Soap, a specially formulated soap designed to clean a CPAP hose and mask.
 Hang over a towel rack to drip dry.
 Make sure the equipment completely drips-dry before using again.
 Exposing damp equipment to the moisture coming from a CPAP machine can cause the formation of mold and promote the growth of bacteria.
 Consider using a tube brush to remove any deposits that may be stuck in the hose.
 It's also recommended to consider cleaning the interior of your hose with mild soap and water, which is also an alternative if no vinegar is available.

 - How Do I Dry My CPAP Hose?